infrablocks/enruby/README.md

-# RubyZprint
+# Enruby

-A simple wrapper around the `zprint` binary to allow execution from within a Ruby program, RSpec test or Rakefile.
+A framework for creating Ruby command line tool wrappers to allow execution from within a Ruby program, RSpec test or Rakefile.

 ## Installation